All boats need their running lights on between sunset and sunrise. Lights also need to be on during periods of restricted visibility.

 NOTE: A sailboat under motor-power and sail is considered a power-driven boat.

 Sailboats under sail alone must exhibit navigation lights shone in graphic three below.
-Graphic 4 and 5 may also be used for boats under 7 meters (23 feet) in length.
+Graphics 4 and 5 may also be used for boats under 23 feet in length.

-Sailboats of less than 7 meters (23 feet) in length , shall exhibit an all-round white light, or have ready-at-hand an electric torch or lighted lantern showing a white light which shall be exhibited in sufficient time to prevent a collision.
+Sailboats of less than 23 feet in length, shall exhibit an all-round white light, or have ready at hand an electric torch or lighted lantern showing a white light which shall be exhibited in sufficient time to prevent a collision.
 (See figure 6c above).

 A manually propelled boat less than 23 feet may: